Patio Tomatoes: What & How to Grow

 And those nasty tomato hornworms.
 They will find their way onto your patio tomatoes without a problem.
 I usually pick them off and stomp on them, but if you are too squeamish, consider using an organic caterpillar killer spray.
 This is what we use.

-But be warned, it takes at least 48 hours and up to 2 weeks for the BT in the caterpillar killer to work.
+But be warned: The BT in the caterpillar killer takes at least 48 hours and up to 2 weeks to work.
 By then, your tomato crop will be decimated.
-Honestly, just put on gloves and pull the nasties off and stomp on them!
+Honestly, just put on gloves, pull the nasties off, and stomp on them!

 Freezing Temperatures- Bring your plants indoors for colder nights and freezing temperatures, especially in early development.
 Tomatoes are not fond of frost and freezing temperatures.
 But, when your patio tomatoes begin to produce fruit, you can harvest the green tomatoes early and bring them indoors.
 Wrap them up in newspaper and let them ripen in an area not exposed to sunlight.